-In February 1999, the Company adopted an option plan providing for the grant of options to purchase up to an aggregate of 10% of the equity value of CCHC.
-The option plan provides for grants of options to employees, officers and directors of CCHC and its affiliates and consultants who provide services to CCHC.
+In February 1999, the Company adopted an option plan providing for the grant of options to purchase up to 10% of the aggregate equity value of the subsidiaries of CCHC as of February 1999.
+The option plan provides for grants of options to employees and consultants of CCHC and its affiliates and consultants who provide services to CCHC.
 Options granted vest over five years from the grant date.
 However, if there has not been a public offering of the equity interests of CCHC or an affiliate, vesting will occur only upon termination of employment for any reason, other than for cause or disability.
 Options not exercised accumulate and are exercisable, in whole or in part, in any subsequent period, but not later than ten years from the date of grant.